 What are the regulatory requirements by law for explosion protected

-equipment in Taiwan?
+electrical equipment in Taiwan?

-According to Article 7 of “Occupational Safety and Health Act”, all explosion-protected (Ex) electrical equipment (for all Zones) shall comply with applicable safety standards specified by Ministry of Labor and complete the product safety information registration on the official web system (tsmark.osha.gov.tw) with the Safety Label marking for legal manufacturing, import lease supply and installation.
+According to the Article 7 of “Occupational Safety and Health Act”, all explosion-protected (Ex) electrical equipment (for all Zones) shall comply with applicable safety standards specified by Ministry of Labor and complete the product safety information registration on the official web system (tsmark.osha.gov.tw).
+The Safety Label (so –called “TS Mark”) shall be marked/affixed on the Ex electrical equipment indicating compliance to regulatory requirement for legal manufacturing, import, lease, supply and installation.
+ITRI Type Verification Certificates for Ex electrical equipment indicate conformity to the specified safety standards, and are the satisfactory proofs for product safety information registration as described above.

 As for Article 110 and 111 in “Safety Standard of Machinery and Equipment”,